Lucasbjpereira/powerupblog/README.en.md

 #### Generating an IPA file 📦
 >If you want to download the .ipa directly, go to [Release](https://github.com/Lucasbjpereira/powerupblog/releases/tag/release) to download it.

 >**Note:** Since the app is not yet on the App Store, for the .ipa to be installed via download on external sites, the .ipa needs to be uploaded on _Development & In-house_ sites such as [Diawi]( https://www.diawi.com/) for example.

+>And for that, make sure you have the option to install apps from unknown sources enabled on your IOS device.

 To generate a project IPA file, follow these steps: